 Early Life

 Alice Louise Walton was born on October 7, 1949, in Newport, Arkansas.
-She grew up in Bentonville, Arkansas, with her three brothers.
-Her father, Sam Walton, founded Walmart, which would later transform the retail industry.
-Alice graduated from Bentonville High School in 1966 and went on to earn a B.A. in economics from Trinity University in San Antonio, Texas.
+She is the only daughter of Walmart founder Sam Walton and Helen Walton.
+Growing up in Bentonville, Arkansas, she graduated from Bentonville High School in 1966 and later earned a B.A. in economics from Trinity University in San Antonio, Texas.

 Rise to Success